msys2/msys2.github.io/web/get-involved.md

 ---
 # Get Involved

 Hi.
 If you're interested in helping the MSYS2 project, we will appreciate it.
-Please come to our IRC channel [#msys2 on OFTC](irc://irc.oftc.net:6667/msys2) or [Gitter room](https://gitter.im/msys2/msys2) or [Discord Server](https://discord.gg/jPQdRdDcT9) and talk to us.
+Please come to our IRC channel [#msys2 on OFTC](irc://irc.oftc.net:6667/msys2) or [Matrix room](https://matrix.to/#/#msys2_msys2:gitter.im) or [Discord Server](https://discord.gg/jPQdRdDcT9) and talk to us.
 Don't be discouraged if nobody responds straight away, people are often busy or asleep.

 How can you help: